Frequently Asked Questions

 I’d like to transfer to Emory from my current university.
 Will credits from my dance classes at my current school transfer to Emory?

-Please see Emory College’s information about transfer credits.
-Additional information is available on the Office of Admissions web page regarding transfer credt.
+Please see the information on the Office of Admissions web page regarding transfer credt.

 Performing at Emory and Other Dance Opportunities